Improving safety in the mining and quarrying sector

 A confidential online survey was conducted to capture feedback on the reset sessions and industry safety culture more broadly.
-An independent analysis of the survey data has been undertaken and findings will be released shortly.
+The independent analysis of the survey data that was conducted by Ronan Analytics is now available.

 Expert independent reviews into Queensland’s mining and quarrying safety performance and legislative framework were finalised and tabled in Queensland Parliament on 6 February 2020.